 Concord District Court Criminal Defense Attorney

-Concord District Court is at 305 Walden Street, Concord, MA 01742, a seven-town Middlesex County court serving the affluent communities west and northwest of Route 128.
-The Middlesex County District Attorney’s Office prosecutes all matters.
-Concord’s docket is shaped by its jurisdiction’s demographics — highly educated, professionally employed, property-owning communities where the collateral consequences of a criminal record are severe and where clerk-magistrate intervention is particularly valuable.
-Attorney Joseph Serpa has practiced at this courthouse for three decades.
+Concord District Court sits at 305 Walden Street, Concord, MA 01742, just off Route 2 near the center of town.
+It is a seven-town Middlesex County court serving the communities west and northwest of Route 128, and the Middlesex County District Attorney’s Office prosecutes every criminal matter on its docket.
+The docket reflects the jurisdiction it serves.
+These are highly educated, professionally employed, property-owning communities where the collateral consequences of a criminal record are severe and where clerk-magistrate intervention is particularly valuable.
+Attorney Joe Serpa has practiced at this courthouse for three decades.
 Call 617.936.0201.

 Jurisdiction